f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab4.rst

 **Navigation:** Click Finished

-Create Allow TCP Port 80 From Host 172.16.99.5 Network Firewall Rule.
+Create a rule Allow TCP Port 80 From Host 172.16.99.5 Network Firewall Rule.
 This time we will build the rules directly into the policy instead or using a Rule List

 **Navigation:** Click on the site2_policy you just created